Lauren Bowles

-Lauren Elizabeth Bowles is an American actress.
-Bowles was born in Washington, D.C., to Judith (née LeFever) and L. Thompson Bowles.
-Her half-sister (on her mother's side) is actress Julia Louis-Dreyfus.
+Lauren Bowles is an American actress.

-Background
+Early life

-She majored in drama at New York University.
+Bowles majored in drama at New York University.

+Career

 Bowles has appeared in numerous TV shows, including Arrested Development, CSI: Crime Scene Investigation, Judging Amy and Private Practice.
 She has appeared with Louis-Dreyfus in programs such as Seinfeld, as a waitress at the diner; The New Adventures of Old Christine, Watching Ellie, and Veep.
 She has also appeared in some feature films.
 In April 2010, she was cast as Holly Cleary, a Wiccan, in the vampire television series True Blood.

 She currently appears on XM radio's Take Five channel, where she does features for their Five Minute Magazine.

 Personal life

-In 2004 Bowles married actor Patrick Fischler, whom she met in college.
+In 2004, Bowles married actor Patrick Fischler, whom she met in college.
 Their daughter, Fia Lucille Fischler, was born in April 2009.